Back to News

-Hydrock’s transportation specialists supported Premier Marinas to achieve planning consent, in the summer of 2018, for their £75m investment in re-developing the Noss-on-Dart marina in Devon.
+Hydrock’s transportation specialists have supported Premier Marinas to achieve planning consent for their £75m investment in re-developing the Noss-on-Dart marina in Devon.

 Our Transportation team was appointed by Premier Marinas for the proposed redevelopment scheme in Dartmouth in 2016.
 The site comprises 37 acres of foreshore and woodland set on the bank of the River Dart, just below Kingswear and opposite Dartmouth.
 The site was formerly the Philip & Son shipbuilding yard but has operated as a marina and boatyard since shipbuilding ceased in the late 1990s.